 Cordless oscillating tools are one of the most versatile tools in your workshop, but choosing a brand that’s powerful enough to get the job done and durable enough to be there when you need it can take research.
 There are many brands available, and with emerging lithium-ion battery technology and brushless motors, there can be quite a difference between brands.

-We’ve chosen 10 different cordless oscillating tools to review for you.
-We’ll tell you about our experience using each brand, so you know what the pros and cons are from the comfort of your home.
-We’ve also included a short buyer’s guide where we look at what makes one model better than the next and what you should look for while you shop.
+We’ve chosen 10 cordless oscillating tools to review for you.
+We’ll tell you about our experience using each brand, so you know the pros and cons from the comfort of your home.
+We’ve also included a short buyer’s guide where we look at what makes one model better and what you should look for while you shop.